 Apparently, poor families wanting to improve their standard of life gave their beautiful daughters to the king in return for money and favors, essentially selling her into slavery.
 So, while it’s a beautiful place, it made me sad to think of the poor women who once lived there.

-There are three rooms in the building and they are ornately decorated in finely carved cedar and stucco.
-There is also some intricate tilework, called zellige.
+There are three rooms in the building, and they are ornately decorated in finely carved cedar and stucco.
+There is also some intricate tilework called zellige.
 Monuments are made of Italian Carrera marble.
-In the garden outside the building, you can see the graves of soldiers and servants.
+You can see the graves of soldiers and servants in the garden outside the building.

 The Saadian Tombs are located at Rue de La Kasbah, Marrakesh 40000, Morocco.
-It costs 70 MAD ($7.30 USD) to enter and the tombs are open daily from 9 to 5.
-It is a popular place to see when you visit Marrakech so it’s a good idea to arrive early.
+It costs 70 MAD (around $6.70 USD) to enter, and the tombs are open during the week from 9 to 5 and over the weekend from 9 to 3.
+It is a popular place to see when you visit Marrakech, so arriving early is a good idea.

 Some of the shops are in stalls lining the area.
 Others are inside and are with a fabric roof of sorts.
 They only allow you through the main passageways and not between the shops.
 It almost feels like you’re inside a large building.

 Be prepared to negotiate if you want to make a purchase, at least if you want to get a good deal on it.
 Read this for more tips on shopping in the Kasbah.
 It’s a great place for people-watching and a lot of fun watching the drama of negotiations unfold.